Current research projects

 Central and peripheral regulation of blood flow in response to exercise in individuals with Down syndrome

-Funded by the Eunice Kennedy Shriver National Institute of Child Health and Development (NICHD grant #: 4R00HD092606)
+Funded by the NIH Eunice Kennedy Shriver National Institute of Child Health and Development (NICHD grant #: 4R00HD092606)

 This research project focuses on central and peripheral regulation of blood flow in individuals with Down syndrome (DS) as a contributing factor to fatigue and difficulties with exercise.
 Participants with Down syndrome will participate in a free, supervised, 12-wk exercise program focusing on strength, balance and aerobic capacity, or they will be part of the control group.
 They will periodically come in the lab for cardiovascular and fitness measurements.
 For more information, please see the flyer below.